rbtcollins/bitnami-docker/gke/wordpress/README.md

 Then, visit `http://x.x.x.x` in your favourite web browser, where `x.x.x.x` is the IP address listed next to `LoadBalancer Ingress` in the response.
 You will be greeted with the Wordpress setup page.

+After completing the setup, access the Wordpress administration panel

+  1. On the left sidebar click on **Plugins**
-After completing the setup login to the admin panel and  under the plugins menu activate the **Amazon Web Services** and **WP Offload S3** plugins.
-Next, configure the **WP Offload S3** plugin with the bucket name.
+  2. Activate the **Amazon Web Services** and **WP Offload S3** plugins
+  3. Load the **Settings** panel of **WP Offload S3**
+  4. Enter the bucket name created in [Create Amazon S3 bucket](create-amazon-s3-bucket)
+  5. Turn on the **Remove Files From Server** setting
+  6. Save Changes

+You now have a scalable Wordpress blog.
+The next section demonstrates how the blog can be scaled, without any downtime, to meet the growing demands of your soon to be successfully blog.

 ## Scaling the Redmine application